saaniaki/eloki/README.md

 #### Provider

-`Provider` is a interface which indicates that any of its subclasses would provide some kind of value to the `Client` while making the fake requests.
-All providers implementations should be final classes Spring Singleton beans in the service layer that provide inputs to the clients in a random fashion.
+`Provider` is an interface which indicates that any of its subclasses would provide some kind of value to the `Client` while making the fake requests.
+All providers implementations should be final classes Spring Singleton beans in the service layer that provide inputs to the clients randomly.
 For example, one of the important providers is the `BrowserProvider`, which can be injected into a `Client` and provide a random browser agent name to be faked.

 Providers can read values from disk, network, or they can even calculate them.
 As of now, all providers read values from disk, and therefore, the abstract `HardDiskResourceReader` class has been created, which then can be extended for more specific use cases.
-Any implementation of `Provider` that extends `HardDiskResourceReader` must also be annotated with `@AsHardDiskResourceReader(String propertyKey)` and provide the property key which will be used to indicate the path of the file or folder which contains all valid values relative to the `resources` folder.
-This path can point to a text file or a folder which contains other text files or folders.
+Any subclass of `HardDiskResourceReader` must also be annotated with `@AsHardDiskResourceReader(String propertyKey)` and provide the property key which will be used to indicate the path of the file or folder which contains all valid values relative to the `resources` folder.
+This path can point to a text file, or a folder which contains other text files or folders.
 In the case of a folder path, `HardDiskResourceReader` children would read values recursively.

 > Ex.
-The `BrowserProvider` is a final implmentation of `Provider` and it has been annotated with `@AsHardDiskResourceReader("providers.agentsPath")`.
-This indicates that there is a line in the `eloki.properties` which has the key `providers.agentsPath` and its value is the path pointing to the file or foler that has all valid values for the browser agent names.
+The `BrowserProvider` is a final implementation of `Provider` and it has been annotated with `@AsHardDiskResourceReader("providers.agentsPath")`.
+This indicates that there is a line in the `eloki.properties` which has the key `providers.agentsPath` and its value is the path pointing to the file or folder that has all valid values for the browser agent names.

 Providers can provide any primitive type or any model class.
 For example, `MouseRecordingProvider` provides a `List<MouseEvent>` which `SeleniumClient` knows how to work with.